 This guide is intended for John Jay faculty and graduate students who work with research data.
 You might be new to data management or an old hand — either way, you will find useful resources here.

 Throughout your research project, you may be handling a lot of data: financial data, crime statistics, text corpora, biological data, etc. It is necessary that you understand how to stay organized and adhere to standards and best practices.
 Good data management leads to successful projects.

-Furthermore, funders like the National Science Foundation (NSF) and the National Institutes of Health (NIH) require data management plans as part of grant applications.
+Furthermore, he National Science Foundation (NSF), the National Institutes of Health (NIH), and other funders require data management plans as part of grant applications.
 It is important for you to know what they expect, since part of your grant's chance of acceptance depends on a good data management plan.